This post may contain affiliate or referral links. Please see our full affiliate disclosure here.

 You’ve seen them out there and may have even used them.
 Disposable diapers that claim to be all natural or biodegradable that have less potentially harmful ingredients than their conventional counterparts.
 It’s a fantastic marketing strategy, but are they really better for the environment than conventional diapers?

-First, let’s discuss the all natural or free and clear diapers.
+What about all natural or free and clear diapers?

 However, these diapers still contain sodium polyacrylate, otherwise known as SAP.
 This is the gel that soaks up hours worth of urine and gives wet disposable diapers their puffy look.
 But is SAP safe?

-- Most SAP is derived from petroleum.
-Petroleum, as in gasoline.
-It has been said lately that petroleum-based products could contain carcinogens.
+- Most SAP is derived from petroleum and it has been said that petroleum-based products could contain carcinogens.

-- Sodium polyacrylate can also be a contributing factor of staph infections.
+- Sodium polyacrylate can also be a contributing factor to staph infections.

-- It is also a skin irritant since it can absorb the natural oils and moisture, causing dry skin.
+- SAP is also a skin irritant since it can absorb the natural oils and moisture, causing dry skin.

 What about Huggies Pure & Natural diapers?